b2broker/simplefix-go/README.md

 The SimpleFix library features a default session package which provides all the necessary functionality for the standard FIX API pipelines, such as authentication, logging out, heartbeats, message rejects and handling of typical errors.
 For this reason, if you want to customize the default messages, such as `Logon <A>` or `Heartbeat <0>`, you should configure the `Session` structure in one of the following ways:

-- by integrating the existing structure into your custom procedure, or simply copying the existing structure and modifying it in your client code
+- by integrating the existing structure into your custom procedure by way of composition, or simply copying the existing structure and modifying it in your client code

 - by modifying the message builder to account for the messages that you want to customize